 - Tillig sets are priced competitively with lesser quality train sets offered in many toy stores.

-You need to be aware that once you've discarded TT and N as options, you're not going to have much flexibility in layouts for a small train board or bunk bed train table.
+HO scale would be the third best choice.
+If you don't choose TT or N scales, you're not going to have much flexibility in layouts for a small train board or bunk bed train table.
 The minimum curve radius is too big.
 For bed-sized layouts in HO, a single oval or figure eight is about all you'll be able to do.
-Experienced modelers build small "switching layouts".
-I don't regard them as suitable for younger children.
+Experienced modelers build small "switching layouts," but these aren't suitable for younger children.

-Three Reasons I Don't Recommend O Scale for Children
+Three Reasons to Avoid O Scale for Children

-Okay, now that I've bashed the venerated American icon three-rail O scale, let's see how much farther afield I can stray.
-Here's another completely off-the-wall idea from the guy who's top choice for a kids' set is a Tillig TT Startset from Germany.
-If your child happens to be fascinated with old-fashioned trains, take a look at Bachmann's On30 train sets.
+If your child is interested old-fashioned trains, take a look at Bachmann's On30 train sets.
 These are narrow gauge O scale trains, which means that they have the size of O scale but they run on HO scale track.
-Subsequently, you can make layouts with tighter turns, requiring less space.
-The trade off is that these sets don't come cheap.
-But if Victorian era trains are something you enjoy, then perhaps you'll find sharing them with your child a worthwhile expense.
+You can make layouts with tighter turns, requiring less space.
+The tradeoff is that these sets don't come cheap.
+But if Victorian-era trains are something you enjoy, then perhaps you'll find sharing them with your child a worthwhile expense.

-Children may have their own ideas, but then they're not in a position to understand your budget or why they can't cover their entire floor with train tracks... permanently.
-I've given you the pros and cons of various scales, with regard to their use by children.
+Children may have their own ideas, but they're not in a position to understand your budget or why they can't cover their entire floor with train tracks permanently.
 Making the choice based on your child's whims may make them happy in the moment, but might only serve to frustrate them in the long term.